 Database Schema Design Process Steps

-The following for process to design a Database schema are listed below:
+You can design a Database schema by using the processes listed below:

 Define the Objective